-The School Advisory Team, Class Parents and Dads in the Classrooms groups, have worked to encourage engagement of our parent body in supporting the common goal, the quality of education for children in our school.
+The School Advisory Team, Class Parents and Dads in the Classrooms groups, have worked to encourage engagement of our parent body in supporting the common goal - the quality of education for children in our school.
 Parental engagement in learning and education involves families and schools working in partnership to build connections between the most important environments in which young people learn.
 Parental engagement also involves commitment on the part of schools to valuing and engaging in that partnership with parents and recognising the significant role families play in the education of their children.

-The commitment of our parents was evident in their adaptation to Home Based Learning.
-There is a sense of working with the school to enhance and improve standards amidst the challenges of the Covid pandemic.
+The commitment of our parents was evident in their adaptation to and support of the school moving temporarily offsite at the beginning of 2022 for our parish building project.
+There is a sense of continued focus in working with the school to improve standards amidst managing the logistics of our everyday routines.
 All of these parental groups have worked to build very positive relationships, an especially welcoming school environment, parental engagement in learning and wellbeing and have supported the strategic goals of the school and parish community.